 Money and ATM

-The exchange rate is around 7,6 kn for 1 euro.
-You can exchange money at many places in Porec: exchange offices, banks, hotel receptions.
+The exchange rate is around 0.93 € for 1 US$, 0.7 € for 1 CAD, 0.65 € for 1 AUD, and 1.13 € for 1 GBP.
+You can exchange money at many places in Porec: exchange offices, banks, and at any hotel's reception.

 Internet in Porec Croatia

-I always hear people complain that internet in Croatia is slow.
-I generally don't need super fast internet, 4 mbps is fast enough for me.
+I always hear people complain that the internet in Croatia is slow.
+I generally don't need super-fast internet, 4 Mbps is fast enough for me.

-Almost all accommodation come with free WiFi internet, and you should expect speed of at least 2 to 4 mbps.
-Mobile mostly runs on 3G, and just rarely on 4G.
+Almost all accommodation comes with free WiFi internet, and you should expect a speed of at least 4 to 10 Mbps.
+Mobile mostly runs on 4G, and on some 5G.

-Many bars and restaurants offer a free WiFi for their guests, but you need to ask for a pass.
+Many bars and restaurants offer free WiFi for their guests, but you need to ask for a pass.